 5. Staithes, North Yorkshire

 If you’ve ever seen Old Jack’s Boat on CBeebies then you’ll recognise this picturesque fishing village instantly.
 With its steep, cobbled streets and fisherman’s cottages, Staithes really is a picture-postcard location.
 On your way down to the harbour, pop into the Staithes heritage centre which is the sort of museum that time forgot!
 A wonderful clutter of items related to the town’s fishing industry and past life in North Yorkshire in general.
-Explore the “Dinosaur Coast” beyond the harbour before retiring to the pub; The Royal George on the harbour side serves amazing crab sandwiches alongside a great selection of beers, wines and ciders.
+Explore the “Dinosaur Coast” beyond the harbour before retiring to the pub; The Cod & Lobster on the harbour side serves amazing crab sandwiches alongside a great selection of beers, wines and ciders.

 6. Broadstairs, Kent